welcabx/tar-app-installation-guide/README.md

 > Tested on Linux Mint Cinnamon.
 For distro like Ubuntu, debian packages should be used.

 <br>
-1. Download the desired .tar package and locate it.
+1. Download the desired .tar package and locate it.<br>
 - You can move the downloaded file first.
 <br>
 2. extract the file